 In your first year at SAIC, you will test the ideas and techniques that drive contemporary art and design in the department of Contemporary Practices Core and Research Studio classes.
 Contemporary Practices combines skill-based instruction—from drawing to digital technology—with studio-based methods of conceptual exploration and artistic research.

 Incorportated into your Research Studio I course is an Integrated Advisor program.
 This means you will be able to work with both your faculty and an advisor who knows you and your work, to help make informed choices on your continued studies at SAIC.

 For freshman students, Contemporary Practices offers many opportunities to exhibit work, as well as scholarships and award possibilities.

 - Yearlong opportunities: Contemporary Practices makes available installation rooms for individual projects and departmental exhibition spaces for class work.
 Additionally, you can apply to galleries and exhibitions for on-campus sites.

 - First: This printed catalog is open to all Research Studio I students and published in conjunction with end of year exhibitions and events.
 This publication documents work, projects, and ideas from your first semester at SAIC.

 - ARTBASH is the annual culminating event of SAIC's Contemporary Practices yearlong program.
 Co-produced by faculty and students, this exhibition is a showcase of work made in the department.

-- Scholarships and awards: At the end of the first year, Contemporary Practices students are eligible to be nominated for the Contemporary Practices Scholarship and the Linda and Vincent Buonanno Contemporary Practices Scholarship.
+- Scholarships and awards: At the end of the first year, a majority of Contemporary Practices students are eligible to be nominated for the Contemporary Practices Scholarship and the Linda and Vincent Buonanno Contemporary Practices Scholarship.
 There are also several awards connected to end of the year exhibitions including the New Outstanding Artist Award and the Barbara Zenner New Outstanding Artist in Film, Video, New Media, and Animation.